 At the heart of everything the Boston Foundation has done over the last century is its endowment, the Permanent Fund for Boston.
 Established through bequests left by hundreds of forward-thinking Bostonians since 1917, it is now valued at some $1 billion.
 The Permanent Fund is endowed for generating funds in perpetuity;it fuels the work of the Foundation and provides the resources that have sparked positive change and enabled new ideas.Learn more

-The Boston Foundation has become a major civic leader for our region—with crucial support from the Civic Leadership Fund.
-The CLF raises funds annually that allow the Foundation to sponsor research, host panels and engage across the community with donors, nonprofits, policy makers and thought leaders for real impact on issues critical to the economic competitiveness and civic health of Greater Boston.Learn more
+The Boston Foundation has become a major civic leader for our region—with crucial support from the Annual Campaign for Civic Leadership.
+The Campaign raises funds annually that allow the Foundation to sponsor research, host panels and engage across the community with donors, nonprofits, policy makers and thought leaders for real impact on issues critical to the economic competitiveness and civic health of Greater Boston.Learn more

 The Free For All Concert Fund was established to ensure the permanent legacy of Charles Ansbacher's vision to enhance the lives of all Bostonians through the common language of music.
 The late conductor's passion lives in the fund's mission "to ensure that everyone from the Boston region—children, adults, families—will have regular and permanent access to the rich world of classical, orchestral music and related cultural events."Learn more

 The Brother Thomas Fund was established at the Boston Foundation in 2007 to honor the legacy of Brother Thomas Bezanson, a Benedictine monk and world-renowned ceramic artist, who wanted the sale of his work to support “struggling artists.”Learn more